1. Get started

 Columns when importing teachers

-You can import only one (name) column and short name and color will be auto-generated while the rest of the columns will have default values, or you can import as many columns as you want as shown in advanced import document and below example.
+You can choose to import only the Name column and the short name and color will be auto-generated with default values for remaining columns.
+Alternatively, you can import as many columns as you need, as shown in Advanced import document and the example below.

 Name Short Color Tags Notes